A 2025 Guide to Teaching English in China

 It is difficult to disagree with your manager if they make illogical and unnecessary requests.

-The short version is to always say Yes, Sir, and Yes, Madam.
+The short version always says Yes, Sir, and Yes, Madam.

 Educators are provided with complimentary housing as part of their contracts.
 But, if you leave the job or are fired, they will revoke all your privileges.

 Getting a new job and housing is challenging in that situation.
-You need money and time for that.
+It would be best if you had money and time for that.
 If you don’t speak Mandarin or can’t find reliable references, things will become worse.

-How to get English teaching jobs in China?
+How do you get English teaching jobs in China?

 Employment as an ESL trainer is intriguing.
 Still, before applying for teaching positions in China, you need to learn many things and do proper research.